 From the North to Ottawa’s Southway Inn

 Why does a hotel in Ottawa’s south end fly the flag of Nunavut?
 The answer to this question is a story of family, home, and community.
 It is also a story of Canada’s North and South.
 After opening in 1958 close to the city’s airport, the Southway Inn became a cherished place for people travelling to and from the Arctic, especially the Baffin Island region.
-More than just a place to stay, the Southway served as a wayfinder for new arrivals trying to make sense of Ottawa’s urban geography, as Inuit men, women, and children travelled for work, school, and healthcare.
-As a ‘home away from home,’ the Southway served as a distinctive space that linked families and communities together.
-Today, Ottawa has the largest urban Inuit population south of the Arctic, including many whose first relationship to the city began with a stay at the Southway Inn, where commemorative artwork will be installed.
-This Lost Stories episode is facilitated by Profs.
-John C. Walsh and James Opp through the Centre for Public History, Carleton University.
+More than just a place to stay, the Southway served as a wayfinder for new arrivals, Inuit men, women, and children who travelled to Ottawa for work, school, and healthcare.
+Today, Ottawa has the largest urban Inuit population south of the Arctic, including many whose first relationship to the city began with a stay at the Southway, now the Waterford Retirement Community, where commemorative artwork has been installed.

 Couzyn van Heuvelen